leonfiasco/Album-review/README.md

 - Now that mongoose has been added I can create a userSchema and a albumSchema which connects to a Mongodb collection, which will show how I want entries in the document to look and these will be stored in the a folder called models.

 - The models have been created and and now we can create controllers and this where the routes functions are defined.
 The first function is the user_signup, which is a POST request.
-I have used the async/await keywords, which are a pair functions that when the async keyword is declared the possibility of await is expected.
+I have used the async/await keywords, which are a pair function keywords that when the async keyword is declared the possibility of await is expected.
 This make the code run asynchronously.

+- Within the async/await block I will use a try/catch block, which when code is inserted into the try block it will run the block of code and if it catches any errors the catch block will execute a response status of 500.

+- As I'm working with http requests, I need a way of getting a visual representation of what the intended requests I'm making is and what status I get back to make sure its been successful, to do this I install a middleware package called morgan, which will log the requests and the status onto my terminal.

+- In the controller user_signup, once a new user has been created to ensure that their account credentials are secure especially their password